Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Applied to our real world, the question is similarly, should we go all out to destroy evil at any cost?
 Or should we strive for a system that can monitor, restrain, and limit evil?

 Easily the most contentious question on this list, the debate involved is one that will not end anytime soon.
-But make no mistake, to think about it is not a fruitless exercise.
-At a personal level, doing so is a reevaluation of how you should deal with the ills in your life—whether you should strive to coexist or to fight on.
+But make no mistake, to think about it is never a fruitless exercise.
+At a personal level, the question is a reevaluation of how you should deal with the ills in your life.
+Rather than to battle on at any cost, perhaps it’s time to consider a middle path.

 9. If You Had a Time-turner and Could Only Use It Once, What Would You Change?